Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Introduction

 We start our research from the sampling process.
-Flow-based model constructs diffeomorphism from visible space to latent space.
-Each input data point is mapped to a unique representation in latent space.
-So we should ask why we cannot sample out the representations of OOD data from prior.
-In this paper, we first answer Q1 and then propose a unified OOD detection method.
+Flow-based model constructs diffeomorphism $\z=f(\x)$ from visible (data) space to latent space.
+The model maps each input data point $\x$ to a unique representation $\z$ in latent space.
+We can sample noise $\varepsilon$ from prior (usually standard Gaussian distribution) and generate new data $f^{-1}(\varepsilon)$.
+So we should ask \textit{why we cannot sample the representations of OOD data from prior}.
+In this paper, we explain why we cannot sample OOD data.
+We abandon the model likelihood and leverage Kullback-Leibler (KL) divergence and local pixel dependence of representations for OOD detection.

-The contributions of this paper are: \begin{enumerate} \item We prove several theorems to investigate the divergences in flow-based model.
-Based on these theorems, we attempt to provide a theoretical guarantee for OOD detection method.

-\item We give two answers to Q1 from two perspectives.
-The first answer reveals the large divergence between the distribution of representations of OOD data and the prior.
+\textbf{Contributions}.
+The contributions of this paper are: \begin{enumerate} \item We prove several theorems to investigate the KL divergence in flow-based model.
+We answer why we cannot sample OOD data from two perspectives.
+The first answer reveals the large KL divergence between the distribution of representations of OOD data and the prior.
 The second answer states that the representations of OOD data locate in specific directions.